DES MOINES ARTS FESTIVAL®

 About our jury process –

-The jury is tentatively scheduled for November 28-30, 2012.
+The jury is scheduled for December 4-6, 2013.
 The location for the projection jury is the Arthur Davis Conference Center, 700 Locust Street, Suite 100 in downtown Des Moines, Iowa.

-Round One will be the traditional 1 through 7, with no 4.
+Round One is a traditional 1 through 7, with no 4.

 Round Two – the jury will view all remaining artists and a majority vote moves the artist into the next round.